tobyck/crisis-lab-2024/README.md

 The project has three main components:
  - An Arduino attached to a pressure sensor to read data and send it (unprocessed) through a websocket to the relay server.
 This embedded bit is done in C partly for speed, but mostly because we're lazy.
- - A server to take the raw data from the Arduino, relay the data to all the instances of the dashboard and maintain a cache for rendundency, determine whether or not there should be an alert, and if so, inform the dashboard.
+ - A server to take the raw data from the Arduino, relay the data to all the instances of the dashboard and maintain a cache for rendundency, determine whether or not there should be an alert, and if so, inform the dashboard and other components of the project.
  - The dashboard with graphs, information, and alerts.
 Written in Vue with vue-chartjs for the graphs.

 ## Setup